sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 _publicData_ key in the listing's attributes.

-Because adding a helmet rental fee to a listing is optional, we need to check whether or not the _helmetFee_ exists in public data.
+Because adding a helmet rental fee to a listing is optional, we need to check whether or not the _helmetFee_ exists in public data:

 ```jsx
 const helmetFee = listing?.attributes?.publicData.helmetFee;
 ```

-Once we have saved the helmet rental fee information to the variable _helmetFee_, we need to pass it forward to _BookingDatesForm_.
+Once we have assigned the helmet rental fee information to the constant _helmetFee_, we need to pass it forward to _BookingDatesForm_.
 This form is used for collecting the order data (e.g. booking dates), and values from this form will be used when creating the transaction line items.
 We